zkonduit/ezkl/docs/advanced_security/quantization_backdoors.md

 - Attack effectiveness depends on calibration settings and internal rescaling operations.
 - Further research needed on backdoor persistence through witness/proof stages.
+- Can be mitigated by evaluating the quantized model (using `ezkl gen-witness`), rather than relying on the evaluation of the original model.

 References: